DamCB/tyssue-demo/README.md

 00-Basic_Usage : Introduction to generation of tissue in 2D, data structure and input/output + specification

-01-Geometry : 2D, 2D1/2 + closed , mono, closed mono, bulk.
-Manque des illustrations; image des vues statiques pour la 3D
+01-Geometry : Presentation of geometries include in tyssue.

-02-Visualisation : Explanation of some plot function
+02-Visualisation : Explanation of some plot functions.

 03-Dynamics : Explanation of models and associated specs.